 How to find your calling in life.

 I spent some time last week chatting with Kat Lee and Stacey Thacker (two of my favorite people and incredibly wise women) about calling.
-We used a new platform called Blab, and it was a ton of fun.
+It was a ton of fun.
 You can watch the chat below, as we talk about how to balance our CALLING with our calling.

 (Short on time?
 Click the setting icon “cog” on the bottom right of the video viewer.
 There will be several settings that pop up.
 Look for the “speed” option and take your pick on how fast you would like to watch!)
 Can’t see the video?
 Click here.